1) A word to describe a good friend

 3) A replacement term for a person's name

-Suicide is national epidemic with over 2,000 Australian men taking their lives each year.
-Much of the focus and resources within preventative men’s mental health is aimed at men between the ages of the 14-44, which is understandable: Suicide is the leading cause of death amongst men in this age bracket.
+Over 2,300 Australian men suicide each year in Australia - and this number is rising.
+Most resources and focus towards men’s mental health is aimed at younger men between the ages of the 14-44, which is understandable: Suicide is, proportionately, the leading cause of death amongst men in this age bracket.

-The driving factors behind suicide in older men are wide ranging and often complex, though core factors largely fall into the following categories:
+The driving factors behind poor mental health and suicide in older men are wide ranging and often complex.
+However, core factors largely fall into the following categories: